jonasjaeger-sci/mod905/docs/user/getting-started.rst

 can run simulations, either by using a **text-based input file** or by making **explicit use of the pyretis library**:

-The text based input file
+1. **The text based input file**:
    Using the input file is the simplest approach.
 You will first have to learn how to create this file and this is explained in the :ref:`input description <user-guide-input>`.

-Explicit use of the pyretis library
+2. **Explicit use of the pyretis library**:
    The second option offers more freedom in defining, running and interacting with the simulation.
 However, this approach requires that you study how the pyretis library is structured and build up.
    This is described in the
    :ref:`introduction to the library <user-guide-intro-api>` and in the
    :ref:`detailed reference section <api-doc>`.

 Learning by doing — pyretis examples